-However, there is an important distinction that needs to be considered in the debate about morals and ethics: The basis for ethics must be morals, not the other way around.
+However, an important distinction needs to be considered in the debate about morals and ethics: The basis for ethics must be morals, not the other way around.
 Unless there is a strong and consistent moral base—founded on something substantial—ethics will be subject to convenience, vested interests and fudge factors.
 The underpinning for decent human conduct must be a consistent and easily understood code of morality.

 The Chambers English Dictionary (1998 edition) highlights important distinctions between ethics and morals:

-morality—quality of being moral: that which renders an action right or wrong: the practice of moral duties apart from religion: virtue: the doctrine of actions as right or wrong.
+Quality of being moral: that which renders an action right or wrong: the practice of moral duties apart from religion: virtue: the doctrine of actions as right or wrong.

 Can humanity really do better than the Ten Commandments (Exodus 20:1–17; Deuteronomy 5:6–21) as the basis for morality?

 Most of the basic, practical laws that have governed human behavior in various societies over the centuries have in reality been amplifications of the Ten Commandments.
 And these ten can be boiled down to what Christ referred to as two “great commandments.”
 Quoting from the book of Deuteronomy, He said: “The first of all the commandments is: ‘Hear, O Israel, the Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
 And the second, like it, is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these” (Mark 12:29–31).
 The two great commandments can be understood as summarizing the two main thrusts of the Ten Commandments: loving God (the first four) and loving our neighbor (the last six).